mpainenz/ipms-client/README.md

 # Available IPMS Functions

-Some function calls have not yet been implemented, however because the framework is built, it is not difficult to add any missing functions.
-If missing functions are needed, please create an issue to request missing functionality be added.
+Some function calls have not yet been implemented, however it is not difficult to add any missing functions.
+If a missing functions is required, please create an issue to request missing functionality be added.

 | Function Call  | Implentation Status |
 | ------------- | ------------- |